ExxistanceDC/Shinrei-Jusatsushi-Taromaru-English-Patch/README.md

 **My Deepest Thanks**

-The SEGA community: Sega Saturn, Shiro! and SegaXtreme discords
+- The SEGA community: Sega Saturn, Shiro! and SegaXtreme discords

-Malenko (for the fantastic Sega Saturn graphics tutorials)
+- Malenko (for the fantastic Sega Saturn graphics tutorials)

-Duralumin (for jumping in to help)
+- Duralumin (for jumping in to help, providing amazing translation and knowledge)

-Derek "ateam" Pascarella (for always being helpful and giving so much time & resources to the community)
+- Derek "ateam" Pascarella (for always being helpful and giving so much time & resources to the community)

-Knight0fDragon (for building SegaSaturnPatcher)
+- Knight0fDragon (for building SegaSaturnPatcher)